Johanna299/Pawliance/README.md

 The project uses a custom TYPO3 sitepackage based on the Bootstrap Package.
 It includes custom TypoScript configuration, Fluid templates, layouts and partials.

 Several Bootstrap Package templates and partials were adapted to match the design concept, including changes to the navigation, footer, carousel layout and language menu.

+The main implementation is located in `packages/projekt2024`, which contains the custom sitepackage created for the Pawliance website.

 ### Custom Content Elements